maryjohnben/restaurant-reservation-app/README.md

-**completed redeploying the app using Render
+**completed redeploying the app from Heroku to Render

 # Restaurant Reservation Application